Caitlin Magarity Class of 2012

 Steve Mannella Class of 2010

 Every new graduate hopes that once they face the work world, job offers will leave them too busy for much else.
-Luckily for Steve Mannella, a recent Point Park University Cinema and Digital Arts graduate, that was the case.
+Luckily for Steve Mannella, a recent Point Park University Cinema Arts graduate, that was the case.
 “I work a lot, from 9 a.m. and I don’t leave until 9 or 10 at night, and usually work Saturdays too,” said Mannella in a phone interview.
 Working as a post-production assistant for John Singleton’s movie Abduction, Mannella found the long hours spent in the field that he loves worth while.
 (Abduction, a Lionsgate production was shot in Pittsburgh over the summer and fall of 2010.)

 Mannella majored in cinema production with a concentration in editing.
 He credits Point Park with giving him many early opportunities, which led to jobs in cinema before graduation.
 “The real world experience is one thing about Point Park that is pretty cool,” said Mannella.
 “Since day one, they have you involved in filmmaking; you’re in the field, shooting, experimenting, and that translates to actual movies.
 Students know what they are doing, and that translates to more jobs.”